SAP-samples/teched2021-DAT161/README.md

 # DAT161 - Integrating SAP S/4HANA into SAP Data Intelligence: Deep Dive and Hands On

-## Information about Landscape availability
-### The systems of the hands-on exercise will be available until Friday November 19th 12:00 PM CET time and deleted afterwards!

 ## Description

 This repository contains the material for the SAP TechEd 2021 session called